 The most impactful way to create an intentionally designed look is to create a decorating colour palette and stick with it.

 Choose a fabulous piece of artwork, area rug or a fabric with multiple colours to establish the perfect colour palette.
 Simply pick up two or three colours from the pattern and repeat.
 Then repeat them again in adjacent rooms for flow.

 It’s next to impossible to create an intentional look if you are holding on to too much filler and things that don’t work.
 Everything in the room should have a place and a a role.
 And ideally, they should work with the colour palette.
-I know you’ve heard it before, but it really is important to get rid of clutter and dust collecting knick knacks that aren’t serving you or the look and feel of the room.
+I know you’ve heard it before, but it really is important to get rid of clutter and dust-collecting knick knacks that aren’t serving you or contributing to the look and feel of the room.